igor110055/Crypto_Predictor_Backend/README.md

 ## Disclaimer

 The project is highly experimental and purely for learning/practise purposes.
-You are entirely liable for any financial loss resulting from the use of this project.
+You are entirely liable for any financial loss resulting from the use of this project for financial decisions.